si-medbif/vips-openseadragon-demo/README.md

     });

 ```
+The `tileSources:` must be change to the location of the dzi file.
+In the example below, the dzi file is located at `working_dir/slides`, and openseadragon is located at `working_dir/openseadragon` (i.e. `openseadragon-bin-2.4.2/` is renamed to `openseadragon/` and moved to the `working_dir`).
+The `working_dir` is where the HTML file is located.

 ### 3) Publish the HTML file

 The easiest way is to use a docker image of apache to quickly set up website.
 The example below is for setting up a simple docker image to publish the HTML file.
 Change `-v /path/to/working_dir/` to the absolute path to the working directory in which HTML files, openseadragon, and dzi files are kept,